This sermon series includes the following messages:

 Christians are certainly not immune to temptations to lust and sexual sin.
 The consequences of repeated failure in this area are devastating, and a believer who sins sexually brings shame to the name of the Lord.
 A child of God must seek to reflect his Father’s true character (1 Peter 1:14–19).
 Impurity in thoughts and actions is diametrically opposed to the purpose of God for salvation—to bring Him greater glory.
 The following are but a few examples of the far-reaching, destructive consequences of sexual sin.

 A man who is unfaithful to his wife cannot serve as an elder in the church because the Lord intends him to be a model of godliness in all areas (1 Timothy 3:2; 1 Peter 5:3).
 The most important qualification for a man who desires eldership is his being above reproach.
 His reputation and example both within and outside the church must be exemplary (1 Timothy 3:2, 7).
-The importance of sexual purity among these qualifications is seen by its placement at the top of the list (v.
-2).
+The importance of sexual purity among these qualifications is seen by its placement at the top of the list (1 Timothy 3:2).
 A man’s opportunity for service in the church can be permanently removed because of the lasting reproach of his sexual sin.

 Sexual sin also causes intense personal pain.
 Proverbs repeatedly warns of the far-reaching and agonizing consequences of sexual immorality: